PankajRawat333/LambdawithDynamoDbModel/README.md

 # LambdawithDynamoDbModel
-Asp.net Core with lambda function and Dynamodb Document model
+AWS Lambda function in .net core and dynamodb